-Pardon the dust while this site is renovated.
-All prior content has been migrated, but some parts could be a little clunky.
+Pardon the dust while this site is overhauled.
+All prior content has been migrated, if not also improved, but some parts could be a little clunky.

 Roughly five hundred years before the Spanish conquest, the ancient Maya civilization that once erected breathtaking stone temples and civic complexes dissolved into small- and mid-sized regions of power and influence.
 The jungle swallowed their monuments and the Spanish conquerors, chaplains, and missionaries of the sixteenth century suppressed most of what remained of the pre-conquest culture.
 Of particular loss were their fan-fold “books” made from lime-bleached amate and adorned with the majestic figures characteristic of Maya writing.
 Only three such confirmed items survive today—the Madrid, Paris, and Dresden codices—all of which had already been whisked away to Europe long before their existence became known to the world.
 Still, Maya epigraphers could not meaningfully decipher these or their stone inscriptions until the latter part of the twentieth century.
 In the absence of authentic and comprehensible material, the written accounts of the Spanish establishment arose as the authoritative sources of historiographic and ethnographic information on the pre-colonial civilizations and populations.
 A number of these colonial texts are commonly recognizable, but perhaps the most recognizable of all is Popol Vuh.
 Continue reading “Popol Vuh”